rhysfaultless-cpr/cpr-documentation-jekyll/README.md

     I copied all the contents to the root directory, and then deleted the generated folder.
     (not the correct way to run this operation)
 10. Then run `bundle add webrick`
-11. Then run `bundle exec jekyll serve --livereload`
+11. Then run `bundle exec jekyll serve --config _config_local.yml --livereload`
     - I received the response `...
 Server address: http://127.0.0.1:4000/ ...`

 Note: I am testing a new theme: just-the-docs